dkudrow/BlacKnight/doc/architecture.rst

 Abstractions
 ------------

-BlacKnight is built around a few basic abstractions that provide us with a way of describing the state of the appliance.
+BlacKnight is built around a few simple abstractions that provide us with a way of describing the state of the appliance.

 Roles